reepay/reepay-checkout-demo-app-react-native/README.md

 ## Setup

 This React Native app is built with Expo CLI.
 The development environment is described in [React Native Docs](https://reactnative.dev/docs/environment-setup).
-Install npm_modules with `npm install`.
+Install node modules with `npm install`.

 ```
 npm install -g expo-cli
 ```

 ## Table of Contents